 From the southern end of North Cliff, you can climb downs flights of stone steps to reach the white beaches below.
 The beach areas close to the cliff are busy with tourists.
 However, you can take a very pleasant walk south for several kilometers to reach large and secluded stretches of beach.

 The further you walk, the further from civilization you get.
 There are no bars or guesthouses.
 After around 3kms you reach a wide river flowing into the sea.
 From here, you can hire a boat to get across, and continue on the other side.

 By this time it was very hot with no shade, so we decided to head back.
 We’d brought fruit, nuts and water with us for lunch.

 On our return journey along the scorching beach, we found a half-cave in the nearby rock-face.
 We quickly rigged up some extra shade using our beach towels, and hunkered down inside to enjoy our makeshift meal.

 In all, we had just 3 days to enjoy Varkala, and we weren’t disappointed.
 Good food and weather (if a little windy), safe swimming and unspoilt beaches.

-If you enjoyed The Windswept Cliffs of Varkala, check out India West Coast – Kerala to Goa.
+If you enjoyed the Cliffs of Varkala, check out India West Coast – Kerala to Goa.
 You may also like: